Now you can share screen content directly to employees working remotelyFind out moreclose

 When it comes to remote management features, the operating system your device is running plays a big role.
 In general, devices running a desktop OS like Windows or macOS will have the best options with good native options as well as a wide variety of 3rd party options, with some apps even able to turn devices off and on via Wake-on-LAN, meaning you can turn devices on and off and control them completely.

-Next best include Chrome OS devices like Chromebox and Chromebit devices which can use Google’s Chrome Enterprise Tools to manage devices. iOS, Android and Amazon Fire OS have weaker remote management options which allow you to control only a few options.
+Next best include Chrome OS devices like Chromebox devices which can use Google’s Chrome Enterprise Tools to manage devices. iOS, Android and Amazon Fire OS have weaker remote management options which allow you to control only a few options.

 As we noted earlier, some operating systems use more resources than others and you’ll have to choose a device that has enough resources for the operating system it is using.
 You’ll also want to think about stability, with some operating systems less prone to crashes and errors than others.
 OSs like Android are tricky, with many versions in use and some implemented poorly by device manufacturers sometimes resulting in devices that are error prone.